mciocchi/atomic_d6/README.md

 ## 1) Players take Action

-When a player announces their action, the GM assigns them a number of Skill Dice and tells them to keep the highest or lowest based on the difficulty of what they're attempting to do.
+When a player announces their action, the GM assigns them a number of Feat Dice and tells them to keep the highest or lowest based on the difficulty of what they're attempting to do.

 When resolving attacks, the GM should take these factors into consideration when setting the difficulty of the Feat: